JefClaes/blog/content/post/2013-05-26-accidental-entities-you-dont-need-that-identity.md

 then go on to introduce expensive coupling, introducing questions and problems that could easily be avoided by copying values around instead.

-Does your codebase contain accidental entities?
-*
-Next week: but what about the UI?*
+*Next week: but what about the UI?*